leecjson/ref-loader/README.md

+A webpack loader that will create dependencies between any files manually

 # Usage

 Use `@ref(./anyfile.ext)` in any text file will build a dependency from current file to `anyfile.ext`; Then it will replace `@ref()` markup to module result of `anyfile.ext`.